Education is the single most powerful weapon against poverty.

 For children living in a garbage dump in Mongolia, the future held little to look forward to until one day, one of their own grew up — and opened a school just for them.

 You smell, says the teacher.
 You can't wear dirty clothes to school.
 You can't learn anything.
 You don't belong here.

 On the outskirts of Ulaanbaatar, Mongolia, high above the city at the crest of a hill, a land of discarded waste sprawls over miles and miles, shrouded by a heavy cloud of toxic dust.
 This wasteland, this dumping ground for a million people's garbage, is a living place, teeming with animals and people who pick through the refuse to gather whatever they can find to survive.
 To get first pick at the discarded food in the trucks that arrive at dawn, some people sleep here, using cardboard and old tires to block the icy night wind.

-Around the world, Holt sponsors provide the support and resources children need to attend school and achieve their dreams.
+Around the world, Holt sponsors and donors provide the support and resources children need to achieve their dreams.